honusz/Tonalite/docs/groups/changing_group_settings.md

 ### Name

 The full name of the group.
-This can be any length needed to be descriptive though we suggest that you keep it short so as to fit into the interface easily.
+This can be any length needed to be descriptive though you should keep it short enought so as to fit into the interface easily.